 The Timeline to Regulatory Retrofit

-H2 2026: Winston and similar platforms see widespread adoption.
-Compliance stays steady.
-Operators celebrate the efficiency gains.
-Competitors feel the pressure to deploy.
+Adoption phase: Winston and similar platforms gain attention.
+Operators celebrate efficiency.
+Competitors feel pressure to deploy.

 The Speedup Trap

-The smart play for most operators isn't to wait - the speed advantage is real, and competitors are moving.
-It's to deploy with documentation discipline.
-But that requires knowing the liability exposure upfront, which no one does because the regulatory framework doesn't exist yet.
+The smart play for most operators is not to wait.
+The speed advantage is real, and competitors are moving.
+The smart play is to deploy with documentation discipline.

 That's the speedup trap.
-The speed is free now.
+The speed feels free now.
 The bill comes later.
-And it'll be charged to retailers who deployed early without obsessive documentation.
+And it lands hardest on retailers who deployed early without proof.

 For everyone else: move fast, document everything, and assume the regulatory framework will be more restrictive than you expect.
 Because it always is.